As U.S. troops leave Afghanistan, lawmakers fear dark future for women | Law-Order

 As U.S. troops leave Afghanistan, lawmakers fear dark future for women

-Menendez and Senator Jim Risch, the panel's top Republican, asked how counterterrorism efforts would continue after a U.S. withdrawal, as well as about the Taliban's ambitions.
-"I'm concerned that the administration's decision may result in a Taliban offensive that topples the government," Risch said.
+Lawmakers of both parties expressed concerns about rights, the potential for civil war and whether Afghanistan would again become a refuge for extremists.
+"I'm concerned that the administration's decision may result in a Taliban offensive that topples the government," said Senator Jim Risch, the committee's top Republican.

+The State Department on Tuesday ordered government employees out of its embassy in Kabul if their work could be done elsewhere, citing increasing violence in the Afghan capital.
+'ACCOUNTABILITY'

-The international community has poured billions into Afghanistan's development since the Taliban was driven from power.
-Gains for women and girls in access to education and public life are repeatedly touted as one of the major successes.
+The international community has poured billions into Afghanistan since the Taliban was driven from power.
+Gains for women and girls in access to education and public life are repeatedly touted as a major success.
 Women have been underrepresented during peace talks despite promises that they would have a place at the table.

 Democratic Senator Jeanne Shaheen, the only woman on the committee, said Khalilzad, who also served under former Republican President Donald Trump, had not made including women enough of a priority.
 She said there was too much uncertainty about the plans for Afghanistan after Sept.
 11 to know whether women's rights would be protected.
 She said women in Afghanistan remain targets of violence, something that must be stopped.

+Khalilzad insisted Washington was pressing for women and minorities to be included in future peace talks.
+He said Washington and partner countries would punish backtracking in Afghanistan with isolation and sanctions.
+Blinken echoed that sentiment.
+"I can say very clearly and categorically that an Afghanistan that does not respect their rights, that does not sustain the gains we've made, will be a pariah," he told CNN.

-Under the Taliban, women were barred from education or work, required to fully cover their bodies and faces, and could not leave home without a male relative.
+Under the Taliban, women were barred from education or work, required to fully cover their bodies, and could not leave home without a male relative.
 "Moral offenses" were punished by flogging and stoning.
 The Sept.
-11 deadline - which marks 20 years since the attacks on New York City and the Pentagon that prompted Washington to go to war in Afghanistan - extended the U.S. presence there beyond a May 1 deadline negotiated under Trump.
+11 deadline - 20 years after the attacks that sent Washington to war - extended the U.S. presence there beyond a May 1 deadline negotiated under Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)